 - 5 oz (150 g) eryngi (king oyster mushrooms) or your choice of mushroom, bottom ends trimmed, then slide into 1/4" thick.

 - 4 oz (120 g) green beans, cut in half at an slight angle

 - 1 to 2 teaspoons soy sauce

-- shichimi togarashi (Japanese seven-spice powder, optional)
+- shichimi togarashi (Japanese seven-spice powder), for serving

 - Place the salmon in a shallow bowl and add the Shio-Koji.
 Mix the contents well and cover with plastic wrap.
 Let the salmon marinade for at least 15 - 30 minutes.
 (You can marinade for longer time up to over night for the real umami-rich version.
 In this case, let it marinade in refrigerator.)
 Remove the salmon from the marinade and pat dry with paper towel.
 Set aside.

 - Heat the butter in Fukkura-san over medium heat, and spread the satsuma-imo in a single layer.
 Cover with lid and cook for 3 minutes.

 - Turn the satsuma-imo over and place the salmon on top.
 Add the shimeji mushrooms and green beans.